igsr/gca_1000genomes_website/about.md

 # About IGSR and the 1000 Genomes Project

-The 1000 Genomes Project, set up in 2008, was the first large-scale project to use genome wide sequencing to catalogue human variation and created open and freely available data sets, which have become widely used references.
-To preserve and extend the usability of the 1000 Genomes data following completion of the project in 2015, the International Genome Sample Resource (IGSR) was set up with the following aims:
+The 1000 Genomes Project, set up in 2008, was the first large-scale project to use genome wide sequencing to catalogue human variation and create open and freely available data sets, which have become widely used references.
+To preserve and extend the usability of the 1000 Genomes data following completion of the project in 2015, the International Genome Sample Resource (IGSR) was established with the following aims:

 1. Ensure the future usability of the 1000 Genomes reference data
 2. Incorporate additional published genomic data on the 1000 Genomes samples